 IPS programme for the African States

-The German Bundestag invites highly motivated graduates from Southafrica, Namibia and Botswana to take part in a scholarship programme in Berlin in January 2022.
+The German Bundestag invites highly motivated graduates from South Africa, Namibia and Botswana to take part in an annual scholarship programme in Berlin.

-Since 2020, the German Bundestag is offering a scholarship programme for politically engaged young graduates from Southafrica, Namibia and Botswana who are interested in the German parliamentary system and play an active role in promoting core democratic values in their home countries.
+Since 2020, the German Bundestag is offering a scholarship programme for talented young graduates from South Africa, Namibia, Botswana.
+In 2024 Eastern African countries Kenia, Tansania and Uganda will participate in the program as well.
+German Bundestag invites scholars with an interest in the German parliamentary system who play an active role in promoting core democratic values in their home countries.

-The programme will take place January 1-31, 2022 in Berlin.
-The core element of the programme is a one-week work placement in the office of a Member of the German Bundestag.
+The programme takes place each year from January 1 - 31 in Berlin.
+The core element is a one-week internship with a Member of the German Bundestag.

-The focus is also on events about the German parliamentary system along with presentations, workshops and seminars on topics such as German history and culture, freedom of religion, minority issues, comparison of systems and approaches to experiences of dictatorship and the German culture of remembrance.
+The focus is also on events about the German parliamentary system along with presentations, workshops and seminars on topics such as German history and culture, freedom of religion, minority issues, comparison of systems and the German culture of remembrance.
 A workshop on project management aims to support the development of individual project ideas with a view to promoting democracy and civil society in participants’ countries of origin.

-Participants will receive a monthly scholarship of 500 euros.
+Participants will receive a monthly scholarship of 700 euros.
 The Bundestag will also cover the costs of health, accident and personal liability insurance.
-In addition, accommodation in an apartment complex (two people sharing) will be provided free of charge, and the costs of travel to and from Berlin covered.
+In addition, accommodation in an apartment complex (two people sharing) will be provided free of charge, and the costs of travel to and from Berlin will be covered.

 The selection process

-The scholarship programme is aimed at highly-motivated, capable and talented young individuals from Southafrica, Namibia and Botswana who are open to new ideas, interested in politics and wish to play an active and responsible role in shaping the democratic future of their country.
+The scholarship programme is aimed at highly-qualified, committed and capable young women and men from Eastern and Southern Africa who are open to new ideas, interested in politics and wish to play an active and responsible role in shaping the democratic future of their country.

-Applicants will be invited to attend an interview at a German embassy in the participating countries, where an independent selection panel set up by the German Bundestag will choose the successful candidates based on their professional, social, language and intercultural skills.
-Some of the costs of travel to the interview will be reimbursed, if it is not possible for this to take place in the applicant’s home country.
+Applicants will be invited to attend an interview at a German diplomatic mission where an independent selection panel set up by the German Bundestag will choose scholars based on their professional, social, language and intercultural skills.

 - University degree